-The most imposing feline on the African savannah now attracts more protection than killing weapons.
+The most imposing feline on the African savannah now attracts more protection than a pop culture celebrity.
 The lion is the most sought-after of the new big five animals in Uganda’s wild.
 It is also considered the most sociable of the large cats, living in loosely structured cat prides of typically five to 15 animals.

 In Uganda, you can find lions in mainly three of the largest savanna parks: Murchison Falls National Park (MFNP), Kidepo Valley National Park (KVNP), and Queen Elizabeth National Park (QENP).

 In QENP’s southern section, the Ishasha lions show off their unique behavior of climbing trees, and travelers have branded them the “Ishasha tree-climbing lions.”
 Tourists flock to this sector to marvel at this rare behavior of wild cats.

 Unfortunately for the lions in this section of Uganda have faced gruesome wildlife atrocities on two occasions in the last decade; once in April 2011 (poachers poisoned 11 lions) and recently in April 2021 (6 poisoned and dismembered).
 The worst threat still facing those magnificent lions in Uganda is poaching.

 Head out early or take an evening drive on the game tracks to catch the hunting action on the plains.
 When the sun is high up, the lions are lazy and probably chilling in bushes where it’s a bit challenging to see them.